Bač, Serbia

 Bač (Бач, [bâːtʃ]; Bács) is a town and municipality located in the South Bačka District of the autonomous province of Vojvodina, Serbia.
-The town has a population of 5,399, while Bač municipality has 14,405 inhabitants.
+The town has a population of 4,405, while the municipality has 11,431 inhabitants.
 The entire geographical region between the rivers Danube and Tisza, today divided between Serbia and Hungary, was named Bačka after the town.

 Name

 In Serbian, the town is known as Бач (Bač); in Slovak as Báč; in Croatian (Šokac) as Bač; in Hungarian as Bács; in German as Batsch; in Latin as Bach or Bacs; and in Turkish as Baç.
 Along with Serbian, Slovak and Hungarian are also in official use in the municipality administration.

 In the ninth and tenth centuries, the name of the town was Bagasin.

 The Byzantine writer John Kinnamos writes that Παγάτζιον is the most important city in Sirmium.
 In 1154, the Arab geographer Idrisi mention it under name Bakasin and claim that "it is a famous city that was mentioned among old big cities".

 The current name of the town was first recorded in 1094.
 In 1111 the parish was mentioned as Bache.
 This name probably derived from the same personal name.
 In Serbian this name is written as Bač (Бач), in Hungarian as Bács, and in Romanian as Baci, although the Romanian population used this word as a title rather than as a name.
 The name is of uncertain origin and its existence was recorded among Vlachs, Slavs and Hungarians in the Middle Ages.
 The origin of the name could be Paleo-Balkanic, Romanian, Slavic, or Old Turkic.

 In the Romanian, Baci means "tenant, mountaineer or chieftain of the shepherd habitation in the mountain".
 The name could be spread into other languages by the Vlach shepherds.
 However, a similar name, Bača, was recorded among old Russians, which implies the possibility of Slavic origin.
 Hungarian linguists claim that a similar but originally different Hungarian personal name was derived from the Old Turkic baya dignity in the form Bácsa, which later evolved into Bács.
 It is not certain whether name of the town came from Vlach-Slavic or from the Hungarian name.
 Some Hungarian historians assume that the town was named after the first comes of the county, Bács ispán (Bač župan).
 However, the existence of that person is not historically confirmed and his ethnic origin is uncertain.

 There are several more places with same name (in North Macedonia, Slovenia, Montenegro and Albania), as well as a large number of place names beginning with letters "bač-" or "bács-" that are scattered all over the Balkans and Central Europe, as well as in some other regions.